Ancient Indian City Found Deep Under Sea – The Dwarka

 Latest Research work on Dwarka Underwater City

 A lot of research has been done and still going on to understand the artifacts which are present underwater.
 Great Dwarka excavation which was lead by S. R. Rao to explore the underwater city Dwarka.
 The findings of Dwarka include structures underwater and stone anchors of varying in different such as prismatic and stone.
 Structures of the circular single-holed conical stone object are Iying weH above high water line south of Dwarka.

 Most of the composite anchors are made out of the locally available calcareous rock, limestone.
 The nearest source of this rock is at Dhangadra in the Okhaandal area.
 The above picture was taken from A.S.
 Gaur, Sundaresh and Sila Tripati report ANCIENT DWARKA: STUDY BASED ON RECENT UNDERWATER ARCHAEOLOGICAL INVESTIGATIONS

 The layers of temples underneath the current city of Dwarka

 There are pieces of evidence which prove that city built re-built many time in the past.
-As per S.R Rao, there is a layer of temples which built over another one.
+As per S.R Rao, there is a layer of temples built over another one.
 During the Dwarka excavation, Dwarkadish (Krishna) temple which blocking the view was demolished.
-When this structure was removed there was a temple below it.
-A temple of Vishnu.
+When this structure was removed there was a temple below it they found a temple of Vishnu.
 It has beautiful sculptures and all that.
 We were surprised.
 This is a ninth-century temple.
 There were two more temples below when dug further.